Tutorial V:

 rdfs_rule_set ('skos-trans', 'urn:rules.skos');

-## Find entities that are subcategories of Protestant
+## Find entities that are subcategories of "category:Protestant_churches"

-## Churches, no deeper than 3 levels within the concept
+## placed no deeper than 3 levels within the concept

-## combined with the use of the transitivity option
+## It also leverages the use of the TRANSITIVE OPTION

-## that sets a 3-step traversal down the hierarchy.
+## which sets a 3-level traversal down a SKOS concept scheme hierarchy.

 DEFINE input:inference "skos-trans"